 15. Two-Toned Undercut

 Disconnected undercuts are all about the contrast between the top and bottom.
 By dying the top layer of his hair another color, this stylish gent has enhanced that contrast, creating a new twist on the trend.
-While the two-toned appearance may look a little over-the-top on longer lengths, it comes off as cool and fashionable on this super-short style.
+While the two-toned appearance may look slightly over-the-top on longer lengths, it is cool and fashionable in this super-short style.

 16. Slicked Back Undercut

 This classic slicked back disconnected undercut is sharp and sleek.
 Perfect for the modern-day gent, this stylish look is both clean and contemporary.
 The ultra-short undercut mixed with the slicked back top keeps the style neat, while the extra volume and texture provide the perfect edge.
 Best of all, this great cut can easily transition from work to after-hours with minimal restyling.

 While a high fade undercut gradually reduces the hair to shorter lengths, a disconnected undercut creates a sudden departure from long to short.
 This layered disconnect falls somewhere in-between the two with a long, medium, and short section.
 Finished off with a sleek comb-over, the look is a mixture of modern and classic with a definite edge.

 This high-top, disconnected cut blends the line between a pompadour and slicked back styles.
 Sharp and well-polished, the look features a sleek top with plenty of volumes and a low, shaved undercut.
 Ideal for gents with thick, straight hair, this stylish look can make a great alternative to traditional haircuts.
 Just be aware that it will take a little practice before you start to nail the style at home.